 Stephanie Kress, BSN, RN, CMSRN

 Stephanie’s nursing career has spanned 25 years after obtaining her BSN at Duquesne University in Pittsburgh.
 She began in medical cardiology at a university-based medical center and after 7 years, transferred into a clinician position for the thoracic surgery department where she became medical/surgical certified.
 Since 2006, she has worked as a critical care float RN at a large community hospital.
 Stephanie has been in independent practice as an LNC since 2009, specializing in medical malpractice.
-She also serves as a volunteer nurse at a local parochial school and as a CPR instructor in the community.
+She also serves as a member and volunteer for Western Pa Wounded Warriors and as a CPR instructor in the community.
 She has enjoyed planning our chapter’s special events and dinner and her time as editor of our newsletter, The LiNC.
-She is so grateful for the wonderful experience of serving on the board as Director at Large in 2016-17, President in 2018 and Secretary/Treasurer 2021-22.
+She is so grateful for the wonderful experience of serving on the board as Director at Large in 2016-17, President in 2018 and Secretary/Treasurer 2021-24.

 Director At Large